gabmeow/CubixOS/README.md

 # OTHER
 ## Links
--Here's my discord server: https://discord.gg/92RFjFyFHH -Join in to be updated on what im doing on the os
+- Here's my discord server: https://discord.gg/92RFjFyFHH
+- Join in to be updated on what im doing on the os